saadsarfraz438/saadsarfraz438/README.md

  Software Engineering Student

-#  About Me
+##  About Me
 I have built a strong programming foundation using C++ through core subjects like Programming Fundamentals, Object-Oriented Programming, and Data Structures & Algorithms.

 I enjoy problem solving and building logics such as:

-🔹Data Structure & Algorithms
+🔹 Data Structure & Algorithms
-🔹Programming Fundamentals
+🔹 Programming Fundamentals
-🔹Object Oriented Programming
+🔹 Object Oriented Programming
-🔹Artificial Intelligence
+🔹 Artificial Intelligence
-🔹Operating systems
+🔹 Operating systems
-🔹DataBase System
+🔹 DataBase System

 Currently, I am expanding into SQL and Python to grow towards backend development and data-driven applications.